 One of the biggest challenges faced when you live in a tropical climate and when you are a wine lover is how to properly avoid heat damage to your wine.

-Let’s start with the basic recommendations imposed for wine storage, whatever the country, may it be tropical or not!
+Let’s start with the basic recommendations imposed for wine storage

 Are you in a house with a cave or any underground?
 Perfect.
 Isolate a part of it, floor included, build a kind of closet and now you have the best place to store your wine.
 Don’t forget to add a ventilation system.
 For your shelf, choose square storage spaces that allow easier classification with labels.

-Of course, an electric wine cave solves any storage issue, besides vibrations and light.
+Of course, an electric wine cave solves any storage issues, like heat, vibrations, and light.

-Finally, to be sure your wine is stored properly use a thermometer.
+Finally, to be sure your wine is stored properly or at the good temperature when you open it, use a thermometer.

 Being confident with your setup doesn’t exclude a little bit of control!